+Not all payment processors are created equal.
+Cash App for nonprofits is a common consideration, but will it work for your fundraising efforts?
 Staying informed on everything from processing fees to security risks is the best way to make a strong organizational decision.
-Below is your complete guide on effectively using Cash App for donations, its advantages and limitations for nonprofits, and a step-by-step guide on setting up and managing Cash App donations.
+Below is your complete guide on using Cash App for donations, its advantages and limitations, and a step-by-step setup guide.

 Cash App is an online payment processing platform, with Square as its parent company.
 The payment services app supports peer-to-peer money exchange and focuses on a mobile experience for online transactions.